nocobase/nocobase/docs/en-US/api/resourcer/index.md

 ### `registerActions()`

-Register a set of actions with the resource manager.
+Register a set of actions with the resourcer.

 **Signature**